Items filtered by date: November 2021

 Indulgent foods are everywhere during the holiday season, and while you might be well aware of their effects on your waistline, you may be less aware of their effect on your foot health.
 If you have previously experienced a gout attack, or are at risk of gout due to family history or underlying conditions, it is very important to watch what you eat and drink during the holidays.
 Food and drinks rich in purines, such as red meats, shellfish, and alcoholic or sugary beverages, can lead to increased uric acid levels in the bloodstream.
 An overabundance of uric acid can cause urea crystals to form and lodge in the joints of the feet, leading to painful gout flare ups.
 To learn more about the connection between nutrition and foot health, speak with a podiatrist today.

 Gout is a painful condition that can be treated.
 If you are seeking treatment, contact Dr. Michael T. Hames from Florence Foot Center.
-Our doctor will treat your foot needs.
+Our doctor will treat your foot and ankle needs.

 What Is Gout?